 Wedding Photography: How to Stay Calm Under Pressure

-A is often of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those in the best way possible.
+A is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best way possible.
 Try our course, Wedding Photography for Beginners to learn about everything you’ll need.
-This lesson is all about staying calm pressure!
+This lesson is all about staying calm under pressure!

-Wedding Photography: Don’t Panic
+Wedding : Don’t Panic

 Weddings can be stressful.
 They’re long days and they’ve got the added pressure of the importance of the day and the main recording of that rests on your shoulders.
-You really mustn’t panic; as long as you’ve done your preparation, chances are things will go smoothly.
+You really mustn’t panic; as long as you’ve done your , chances are things will go smoothly.

 What if they don’t though?